poissonconsulting/datacheckr/README.md

 In short, I need a function that is able to input a data frame and test whether or not it includes certain named columns of particular classes that may or may not contain particular values including missing values.
 If not it should return an informative error message.
 Otherwise it should return the original data frame so the function can be used in piping sequences.

-To the best of my knowledge an elegant solution to this problem does not currently exist. **If you think it does please let me know right away by filing an issue feedback in the form of an [issue](https://github.com/poissonconsulting/deckr/issues)**.
+To the best of my knowledge an elegant solution to this problem does not currently exist. **If you think it does please let me know right away by filing an [issue](https://github.com/poissonconsulting/deckr/issues)**.

 An Elegant Solution?
 --------------------

 It seems to me that a function that takes as its two arguments the input data frame and a named list of vectors specifying the possible values would fit the bill.
 Let us call the function `deck` (short for `data_checker`).
-The names of the list elements would specify those columns that need to appear in the data.frame while the classes of the vectors would specify the classes of the column.
+The names of the list elements would specify those columns that need to appear in the data.frame while the classes of the vectors would specify the classes of the columns.

 ### Checking Columns and Classes